São Joaquim: Climate

-Due to the altitude above 3280 ft (1000 m) and a few degrees below the tropics, the city has an oceanic climate (Köppen climate classification: Cfb) modified for precipitation sufficiently moist in every month, more abundant throughout the year (usually more evenly distributed than in Campos do Jordão), with cool summers and low temperatures in winter, but not below freezing.
+Due to its altitude above 3280 ft (1000 m) and high latitude, the city has a temperate oceanic climate (Köppen climate classification: Cfb) modified for precipitation sufficiently moist in every month, more abundant throughout the year (usually more evenly distributed than in Campos do Jordão), with cool summers and low temperatures in winter, but not below freezing.
 The average annual temperature is 11.4 °C to 14.3 °C. The maximum average does not exceed 20 °C. At the same time, the minimum averages are above 7 °C. The annual precipitation is high, from 1450 mm to 1650 mm, and about 135 rainy days.
 Winter precipitation can occur at crucial times in the season, but tend not to be plentiful and cumulative, except on a few occasions.
-Together with Urupema, Urubici, Bom Jardim da Serra and São José dos Ausentes, São Joaquim is considered the coldest city in Brazil if the maximum average temperature and the number of cold hours are considered (loses to Urupema and Bom Jardim in absolute minimums).
+Along with Urupema, Bom Jardim da Serra and São José dos Ausentes, São Joaquim is considered the coldest city in Brazil if the maximum average temperature and the number of cold hours are considered.
 During the winter months, frost is common - every month is subject to the phenomenon, which is more common from May to September (in years of La Niña from April to October), although strong masses of polar air may enter as early as April.
 Outside winter, spring and fall may receive frosts due to the prevailing cold dry air.
 Frost can occur even in midsummer There are 40.8 days on average per year when freezing of soil and plants occurs between the years of 1980 and 2003 registered by the meteorological station in the place.

-Occasionally, on more intensely cold days, precipitation occur as snow.
+Occasionally, on more intensely cold days, precipitation occurs as snow.
 It is one of the few Brazilian cities that receives snow almost every year, an uncommon phenomenon in the south of the country.
-However, it does not appear many times a year, with an average of 5 to 7 days (for being above 1200 m) in the region in normal winters, and is rarely intense (normally the temperature rises with when the precipitation ceases), since the latitude of the city is relatively low to provide more abundant and more frequent snowfall precipitations.
+However, it occurs only about five to seven days per year in the region in normal winters, and is rarely intense (normally the temperature warms after the precipitation ceases), since the latitude of the city is relatively low to provide more abundant and more frequent snowfall precipitation.
 In 1990 there were 12 days of snow, one of the snowiest years of the century.
 The snow was already registered from April to October, with the earliest occurring on April 16 and 17, 1999 (was the first snowfall this month, the second was in 2016), and the later on October 3 of the same year, in the Cruzeiro district (in the city on September 30, 1980).
 August is the most snow-favoring month.
 Between 1999 and 2010 were 10 days.
 In general from June to August it can snow.